SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 ### Trees

-"forestry" is handled as "forest".
-Various tags are consolidated into "wood".  "operator" is appended to the name, if present.
+"landuse=forestry" is handled as "landuse=forest".
+Various tags are consolidated into "natural=wood".  "operator" is appended to the name, if present.

-Broadleaved woodland has "B" appended; needleleaved has "C" and mixed "M".
+Broadleaved woodland has "B" appended in brackets; needleleaved has "C" and mixed "M".  "()" can be used as a QA tool to show that leaf_type has not been mapped yet.

 ### Shops and Amenities

-OSM shops and amenities are matched to items on the Garmin search menus, so for example "Shopping / General" shows general stores and also catalogue shops.
-"Shopping / Apparel" shows all clothes shops, add also shoes etc.  Suffixes are added to show what the original OSM tag was (e.g. "(Clothes)", "(Shoes)" with "Apparel").
+See above for details of where these appear on the search menus.

 Unnamed farm shops with particular produce are shown as farm "vending machines".

-### Pubs and bars
+### Pubs and bars etc.

 Pubs that are inaccessible (e.g. "access=no") are hidden.
 Things that are both hotels and pubs are treated as pubs that do accommodation.
 Some other things that serve real ale are treated as pubs, unless another tag is more relevant (e.g. brewery).
 Other tags (e.g. "food=yes", for restaurants) are also added.
-Pub beer gardens are handled as beer gardens (see grass landuse elsewhere).
+Pub beer gardens are handled as beer gardens (see "Grass etc. landuse" elsewhere).
-Various disused and former pubs are shown as social clubs (Garmin symbol "0x4f00").

 All open pubs and bars have a suffix added, that contains: